botmakeradmin/botmakeradmin.github.io/docs/en/cIient-actions.md

 Client actions are useful when adding arbitrary code within a conversation or when solving complex rules or calling external services to acquire real-time information with meaning to the current conversation.

 Example:
->you can ask the user to say a color.
-Then you can call Google Translation API to make to bot to reply the color in another language.
+You can ask the user to say a color.
+Then you can call [Google Translation API](https://cloud.google.com/translate/docs/) to make to bot to reply the color in another language.

 ## How to invoke the code
 First, you will need to create the Code Action in the **"Code"** screen.
 See below: